Normal view

 Ukraine - Level 4: Do Not Travel

-The security situation in Ukraine remains unpredictable.
-U.S. citizens in Ukraine should stay vigilant and take appropriate steps to increase their security awareness.
-Know the location of your closest shelter or protected space.
+U.S. citizens in Ukraine should stay vigilant and take appropriate steps to increase their security awareness in the event of military attacks.
+Download and turn on notifications for free mobile applications – which U.S. government personnel in Ukraine are required to have and monitor – that announce air alerts in real time, such as Air Raid Siren and Alarm Map.
+The U.S. Embassy does not have the ability to provide real-time alerts to the general U.S. citizen community of air threats.
+Know the location of your closest shelter at all times.
 In the event of mortar, missile, drone, or rocket fire, follow instructions from local authorities and seek shelter immediately.
 If you feel your current location is no longer safe, you should carefully assess the potential risks involved in moving to a different location.

 On February 24, 2022, the Ukrainian government declared a state of emergency.
-Each province (oblast) decides on measures to be implemented according to local conditions.
+Each region (oblast) decides on measures to be implemented according to local conditions.
 Measures could include curfews, restrictions on the freedom of movement, ID verification, and increased security inspections, among other measures.
 Follow any oblast-specific state of emergency measures.

 The Federal Aviation Administration (FAA) has issued a Notice to Air Missions (NOTAM) prohibiting U.S. aviation operations into, out of, within, or over Ukraine.
 For more information, U.S. citizens should consult the FAA’s Prohibitions, Restrictions, and Notices.